nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `mark i/A0234567H s/YTS`
 * `mark i/A0210283B s/IP`

-  From the previous example, we have Charlotte Oliveiro as one of the students who have completed the project.
-Suppose there are new things for Charlotte to do, which requires us to change the project status to IP (In Progress).
-The mark command will result in the state below.
+  Suppose initially we have Charlotte Oliveiro as one of the students who have completed the project.
+Suppose there are new things for Charlotte to do, which requires us to change the project status from `DONE` to `IP`.
+Running the last example of mark command will result in the state below.

   ![Marking a student](images/mark-command.png)